-First Night Boston will adhere to all current city and state safety precautions as it relates to COVID-19, including mandatory mask wearing at indoor venues.
+First Night Boston will adhere to all current city and state safety precautions as it relates to COVID-19.
 If city and state recommendations are adjusted as the New Year draws closer, First Night Boston will similarly adjust its guidelines to comply with those set by governing bodies.

 Free and Open to all

 Thanks to our amazing supporters, all First Night activities are free!
 No buttons are required to attend First Night’s programming.

 In order to keep our activities free, we need your support!
 If you would like to make a tax deductible donation to First Night, please click the button below:

 The ice sculptures will be centrally located in the Copley Square Fountain, and around the Boston Public Library.
 Ranging in size and style, the sculptures will be in place by the afternoon of December 31 (exact timing will vary depending on the weather) and illuminated at night.
 Additionally, nearby businesses in the Back Bay will also have displays for all to enjoy.

 Music resumes at 11:00 AM on January 1, and continues until 1:40 PM, while the ice sculptures remain on display for all.